sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 ## Self-Healing via GitOps

 Notice that we set the following in the `Application` YAML resource above.
-We set the application to NOT `self-heal`.
-Let's test this now.

 ```
 spec: